Table of Contents

 WCAG 2.0 1.2.2 Captions (Pre-recorded) states that synchronized captions should be provided for all video with audio.
 When there is no audio, content creators must provide a note saying “No Sound is used in this clip.”

 WCAG 2.0 1.2.4 Captions (Live) is a Level AA requirement.
 All live synchronized media must have captions and a mechanism for people to access those captions.

 3Play Standard for Caption Quality

-Legal standards for captioning can be vague, so we’ve outlined some best standards for caption quality focused on readability, caption placement, and speaker labels.
+Legal standards for captioning can be vague, so we’ve outlined some best standards for caption quality focused on readability, closed caption placement, and speaker labels.

 High-quality captions must be readable, otherwise, they aren’t accessible.
 The goal of captions should be to match the intent and tone of the audio so that deaf and hard of hearing individuals can comprehend the content.

 The first element of readability is accuracy.
 The industry standard for caption accuracy is 99%.
 Accuracy measures grammar, punctuation, and spelling.